Flapple Best Moveset

 Ripen doubles the effect of berries.
 That's the one you want on Flapple.
 Hustle is the hidden ability.
 Niche, but it has its uses.
 Gluttony works too if your team needs something different.

 Base 70 Speed is workable.
 Faster than some, slower than many.
-On offense, Flapple is a mixed attacker with base 110 Attack and 95 Sp.
-Atk.
+On offense, Flapple is a physical attacker with base 110 Attack.
 Defensively?
 Enough bulk to take a hit or two.
 Best used as an attacker.

-Run Gravapple, Outrage, Sucker Punch, and Dragon Dance on Flapple.
-Gravapple is the most common pick at 25% usage.
+Run Gravapple, Dragon Dance, Sucker Punch, and Outrage on Flapple.
+Gravapple is the most common pick at 0% usage.
 Outrage provides reliable STAB damage.

 Since debuting in Sword & Shield, Flapple has appeared in 2 titles over 3 generations.
 Along the way, it received a Gigantamax form in Generation 8, keeping it relevant across different competitive metas.